nearform/the-graphql-workshop/slides.md

 # Step 1: Basic 💻

-Create a GraphQL server which exposes an `add` function to compute sum of two numbers.
+Create a GraphQL server which exposes an `add` function to compute the sum of two numbers.

-- Exposes a GraphQL `POST /graphql` route
+- Expose a GraphQL `POST /graphql` route
-- Listens on port 3000
+- Listen on port 3000
-- Has a schema including an `add` query accepting parameters `x` and `y`
+- Create a schema including an `add` Query accepting parameters `x` and `y`
-- Has a resolver for the `add` query
+- Implement a resolver for the `add` query
-- Responds with the JSON object when invoked with `(x:5, y:3)`
+- Respond with the JSON object when invoked with `(x:5, y:3)`

 ```json
 {